 - Represented Hawaii employers on dozens of claims filed with the E.E.O.C., Hawaii Civil Rights Commission, and state and federal courts, including claims of alleged race and age discrimination, retaliation, whistleblowing, breach of contract, emotional distress, non-compete violations, family leave law violations, and wage law violations.
 Mr. Voss has taken employment claims both to arbitration and to jury trial.
 Mr. Voss also negotiates and drafts employment contracts, non-competition agreements, and severance agreements.
 For clients with Employment Practices Liability insurance policies, he has been approved as counsel by numerous insurance companies including Zurich, Hartford, CNA, AIG, and Chubb.
 Mr. Voss periodically gives seminars and writes newsletter articles on a wide range of employment law topics.

 Mr. Voss worked as a business newspaper reporter and a television news reporter in Hawaii in the 1980s and early 1990s, and he remains active in the media community, counseling Hawaii news organizations on compliance issues and defending libel claims.
 Mr. Voss is a Board member of Hawaii's public television station, PBS Hawaii, and provides pro bono legal services for its groundbreaking Hiki No Student News Network.
+In 2016, Governor David Ige appointed Mr. Voss to a three-year term as a member of the Hawaii State Board of Education, overseeing all public schools in the state.

 Mr. Voss is a proud graduate of the Richardson School of Law at the University of Hawaii, and Kalaheo High School in Kailua.
 Since 2003, he has been a partner of the law firm now known as Bays Lung Rose Holma.